 Section A. Indemnification in Actions Other than by or in the Right of the Academy.
-The Academy shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending, or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative (other than an action by or in the right of the Academy) by reason of the fact that he or she is or was a Board member, officer, employee, or agent of the Academy, or is or was serving at the request of the Academy as a Board member, officer, employee, or agent of another corporation, partnership, joint venture, trust, or other enterprise, against expenses (including attorney’s fees), judgments, fines, and amounts paid in settlement actually and reasonably incurred by such person in connection with such action, suit, or proceeding, if such person acted in good faith and in a manner he or she reasonably believed to be in, or not opposed to, the best interests of the Academy and, with respect to any criminal action or proceeding, had no reasonable cause to believe his or her conduct was unlawful.
-The termination of any action, suit, or proceeding by judgment, order, settlement, or conviction or upon a plea of nolo contendere or its equivalent shall not, of itself, create a presumption that the person did not act in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interests of the Academy or, with respect to any criminal action or proceeding, that the person had reasonable cause to believe that his or her conduct was unlawful.
+The Academy shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending, or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative (other than an action by or in the right of the Academy) by reason of the fact that the individual is or was a Board member, officer, employee, or agent of the Academy, or is or was serving at the request of the Academy as a Board member, officer, employee, or agent of another corporation, partnership, joint venture, trust, or other enterprise, against expenses (including attorney’s fees), judgments, fines, and amounts paid in settlement actually and reasonably incurred by such person in connection with such action, suit, or proceeding, if such person acted in good faith and in a manner they reasonably believed to be in, or not opposed to, the best interests of the Academy and, with respect to any criminal action or proceeding, had no reasonable cause to believe that their conduct was unlawful.
+The termination of any action, suit, or proceeding by judgment, order, settlement, or conviction or upon a plea of nolo contendere or its equivalent shall not, of itself, create a presumption that the person did not act in good faith and in a manner they reasonably believed to be in or not opposed to the best interests of the Academy or, with respect to any criminal action or proceeding, that the person had reasonable cause to believe that their conduct was unlawful.

 Section C. Right to Payment of Expenses.
 To the extent that a Board member, officer, employee, or agent of the Academy has been successful, on the merits or otherwise, in the defense of any action, suit, or proceeding referred to in Sections A and B of this Article, or in defense of any claim, issue, or matter therein, such person shall be indemnified against expenses (including attorney’s fees) actually and reasonably incurred by such person in connection therewith.

 Section D. Determination of Conduct.
-Any indemnification under Sections A and B of this Article (unless ordered by a court) shall be made by the Academy only as authorized in the specific case, upon a determination that indemnification of the Board member, officer, employee or agent is proper in the circumstances because he or she has met the applicable standard of conduct set forth in Sections A or B of this Article.
+Any indemnification under Sections A and B of this Article (unless ordered by a court) shall be made by the Academy only as authorized in the specific case, upon a determination that indemnification of the Board member, officer, employee or agent is proper in the circumstances because the applicable standard of conduct set forth in Sections A or B of this Article has been met.
 Such determination shall be made (a) by the Board by a majority vote of a quorum consisting of Board members who were not parties to such action, suit, or proceeding; (b) if such a quorum is not obtainable, or even if obtainable, if a quorum of disinterested Board members so directs, by independent legal counsel in a written opinion; or (c) by the members entitled to vote, if any.

 Section E. Payment of Expenses in Advance.
-Expenses incurred in defending a civil or criminal action, suit, or proceeding may be paid by the Academy in advance of the final disposition of such action, suit, or proceeding, as authorized by the Board in the specific case, upon receipt of an undertaking by or on behalf of the Board member, officer, employee, or agent to repay such amount, unless it shall ultimately be determined that he or she is entitled to be indemnified by the Academy as authorized in this Article.
+Expenses incurred in defending a civil or criminal action, suit, or proceeding may be paid by the Academy in advance of the final disposition of such action, suit, or proceeding, as authorized by the Board in the specific case, upon receipt of an undertaking by or on behalf of the Board member, officer, employee, or agent to repay such amount, unless it shall ultimately be determined that they are entitled to be indemnified by the Academy as authorized in this Article.